BREAKING: EPA to Pull Regulation for Tap Water ContaminantRSS

 Regulatory Case Study: Perchlorate

 EPA first introduced a regulation for perchlorate in 2001, during EPA’s first Contaminant Candidate List (CCL).
 A CCL listing indicates that federal agencies have concerns about the health impacts associated with a contaminant found in drinking water.
 Further, CCL is a refined list that is composed of the top contaminants that likely threaten the nation's drinking water.
-A CLL listing also indicates the need for further research and to determine if a regulation is even financially possible.
+A CLL listing also indicates the need for further research to determine if a regulation is even financially possible.

 The failure to regulate perchlorate was a surprise to our team of Water Nerds.
 The decision made by EPA last week was especially confusing because Perchlorate has been listed on three out of the four most recent CCL's since 2001.
 As recent as 2019, health and regulatory agencies believed that perchlorate posed a big enough threat to warrant a regulation.
 The only reason that perchlorate wasn’t included in the most recent UCMR list is most likely because so many other new contaminants were added, including various PFAS chemicals.